 Address: 29 S Orange Ave, Orlando.

-Part of the ICON park attraction, the Sea Life Orlando Aquarium is host to some 5000 species to marvel at.
+Part of the ICON park attraction, the Sea Life Orlando Aquarium hosts some 5000 species to marvel at.
 It also has a very unique 360-degree ocean tunnel and offers talks and feeding sessions to observe.

 For nature lovers, this is a must.
-For adults, the key attraction is behind the scenes tours, which offers insight into what goes into the care and protection of these species.
+For adults, the key attraction is behind the scenes tours, which offers insight into the care and protection of these species.